ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Experimental Tasks

 \section{Experimental Tasks}

-Experiments in the main paper are conducted on Jax re-implementations of Level-Based Foraging (LBF)~\citep{albrecht_game-theoretic_2013, bonnet_jumanji_2023}, and five tasks from the Overcooked suite---Cramped Room (CR), Asymmetric Advantages (AA), Counter Circuit (CC), Coordination Ring (CoR), and Forced Coordination (FC)~\citep{carroll_utility_2019,rutherford_jaxmarl_2024}.
-Each task is described below.
+Experiments in the main paper are conducted on Jax re-implementations of Level-Based Foraging (LBF)~\citep{albrecht_game-theoretic_2013, bonnet_jumanji_2023}, five tasks from the Overcooked suite (Cramped Room (CR), Asymmetric Advantages (AA), Counter Circuit (CC), Coordination Ring (CoR), and Forced Coordination (FC))~\citep{carroll_utility_2019,rutherford_jaxmarl_2024} and a sabotage matrix game.
+The sabotage matrix game is already fully described in the main paper.
+The other tasks are described below.

 \paragraph{Level-Based Foraging (LBF)} Originally introduced by~\citet{albrecht_game-theoretic_2013}, Level-Based Foraging is a mixed cooperative-competitive logistics problem where $N$ players interact within a rectangular grid world to obtain $k$ foods.
 All players and foods have a positive integer \textit{level}, where groups of one to four players may only \textit{load} (collect) a food if the sum of player levels is greater than the food's level.
 A food's level is configured so that it is always possible to load it.